 Fat burning protein powders, toning womens protein, ladies dream protein… the list goes on- no wonder were all left feeling confused.

-But what if we stripped off the wrapping, stopped the marketing and see the product for what it is- ingredients.
+But what if we strip off the wrapping, stop the marketing and see the product for what it is: ingredients.

 Why are mens protein powders different?
 Are they unisex?
 Should I buy a protein powder or a fat burner or save money and buy an all in one?

 Well, for starters, the reason there is an association with ‘mens’ proteins and ‘womens’ proteins are the breakdowns of ingredients behind the marketing.

 Typically a high carb ‘bulking’ type protein are aimed and targeted at men, as a lot of women would dream of having 500g of carbs in 1 shake.

 (I could go on and on about the fact that bulker gainers are a poor way of gaining additional ‘bulk’ as the bulk gained will most likely be fat rather than muscle, but that’s another story.)